zap8600/connectomesc/README.md

-# celegansc
+# connectomesc
-The Connectome of the C. Elegans in C.
+The Connectomes of model organisms in C.